DTS-STN/Service-Canada-Design-System/README.md

 The package is hosted in github packages.
 To use it simply install it as one of your dependencies

-First if you don't already have a personal access token;
+**Step 1:** if you don't already have a personal access token;

 - log into your github account
 - go to account settings -> developer settings -> personal access token
 - click on "Generate new token"
 - for the permissions, select atleast "read:packages"

-Once you've created your token, make sure to copy it for the next step
+Once you've created your personal access token, Copy/Save it somewhere for the next step

-Create a `.npmrc` file in the same directory as your `package.json` with the following content.
+**Step 2:** Create a `.npmrc` file in your root directory with the following content.

 ```text
 @dts-stn:registry=https://npm.pkg.github.com